DANS-KNAW/easy-springfield/README.md

 ### Examining raw Springfield metadata
 Although `easy-springfield` lets you manage a considerable part of the Springfield repository without your having to interact with `smithers2` directly, it is often convenient to examine its raw output.
-You can construct the smithers-URL of an item, as follows:
+You can construct the smithers-URL of an item as follows:

     <smithers2-base-uri>/<springfield-path>